Top SEO Tools Reviewed: What Actually Earns Its Price Tag

 Yes, I’m still covering these two.
 They’re still the market leaders and you’ll probably end up with one of them.
 But the comparison has shifted in ways most articles haven’t caught up with.

 Semrush generated $376.82 million in revenue in 2024, up 22.47% year over year.
-The platform now has 117,000 paying customers and over 1.1 million active users.
-That scale matters because it funds a massive keyword database (27.8 billion keywords) and rapid feature development.
+The platform now has 117,000 paying customers, over 28 million registered users globally, and maintains a keyword database of 27.8 billion keywords.
+That scale matters because it funds rapid feature development and extensive data coverage.

-Ahrefs, meanwhile, hit $149.1 million in annual revenue in 2024 with a team of just 171 people.
-That’s roughly $872,000 in revenue per employee.
+Ahrefs, meanwhile, hit $100 million+ in annual recurring revenue with a team of just 171 people.
+That’s roughly $585,000 in revenue per employee.
 The bootstrapped model means Ahrefs doesn’t answer to investors demanding feature bloat, and it shows in the product’s focus.

 Here’s where things get interesting post-acquisition.
-Now that Adobe owns Semrush, the platform’s trajectory will likely shift toward enterprise marketing integration, tighter ties with Adobe Experience Cloud, and features designed for large organizations.
+Now that Adobe owns Semrush, the platform’s trajectory is shifting toward enterprise marketing integration, tighter ties with Adobe Experience Cloud, and features designed for large organizations.
+Adobe’s press release specifically mentions “agentic search optimization (ASO)” and “LLM Optimizer” as new priorities.
 If you’re a solo marketer or a 5-person team, that roadmap might not be pointed at you anymore.

 Here’s my honest take: if I were starting fresh with a $150/month budget, I’d pick Ahrefs Lite for keyword and backlink research and spend the remaining budget on a GEO tool.
 If I had $300+ and needed content planning, competitive PPC data, and social tracking in one dashboard, Semrush Guru would be the move.